 Arguably, governments have an even greater imperative for chatbot adoption.
 Government services are more varied, and the details of those services are often much more complex and even intimidating for their users.
-Governments are notoriously short-staffed, and face more rigorous and unpredictable regulatory and security requirements.
+Governments are notoriously short-staffed and face more rigorous and unpredictable regulatory and chatbot security requirements.

 What’s more, governments are required to maintain certain service capabilities that might only be used once a year or even once every few years.
 They are asked to do what’s almost impossible—service every adult member of society with a limited budget.
 It’s no wonder government agencies tend to earn some of the lowest customer service ratings.

 Chatbots could change all this.
 Once implemented, chatbots are an affordable and dependable customer service option for any number of services.

 To take one example, the Technology Transformation and Services team at the U.S. General Services Administration (GSA) employed a chatbot to help citizens learn more about scams, helping them to avoid becoming victims in the first place, or to locate resources if they had already become one.